duganchen/dosbox/ENHANCEMENTS.md

 	output=openglnb
 	gl.shader=crt-lottes

-EGA games typically work well with the *jinc2-sharp* shader, which removes dithering.
+EGA games tend to work well with the *jinc2-sharp* shader, which removes dithering.

 Please note that the new defaults (scaler=none, aspect=on) are needed for the shaders to work as designed.